+Tell me; what are the most popular books of the last decade: The Da Vinci Code, Harry Potter… Twilight… maybe a few others.
+Ok then: Which has the most depth and detail?
+Certainly not Twilight… The vampires aren’t even real vampires.
+The Da Vinci Code?
+Though it may seem to have to depth, scratch beneath the surface and you’ll find it’s more holey than the pope.
 For instance: If Mary Magdalene is in the Last Supper where is the twelfth disciple?
 Some you will say: Oh that’s easy.
 It’s Judas… Judas isn’t there!
-No. The moment depicted in the painting is the bit where Jesus says ‘One of you will betray me…’ And according to most sources… Judas was there at that point… SO WHERE IS THE OTHER DISCIPLE???
+No. The moment depicted in the painting is the bit where Jesus says ‘One of you will betray me…’ And according to most sources Judas was there at that point… So where is the other disciple?
 (Painting the picture perhaps?)Another thing: Mary Magdalene is supposedly buried under the Louvre Pyramid… errr….
-Paris is one of the oldest cities in the world and that Sarcophagus has clearly been there a while (and in the film it’s even in an old crypt)… Yeah… that was only built in 1989 and they excavated the whole thing out then… guess what… No Mary Magdalene.
-As for the rest of that stuff… well… let’s not even go there.
+Paris is one of the oldest cities in the world and that sarcophagus has clearly been there a while (and in the film it’s even in an old crypt)… Not to mention that the pyramid was only built in 1989 and they excavated the whole thing out when they did it.
+Guess what?
+No Mary Magdalene.
+As for the rest of that stuff, well, let’s not even go there.

 Not to mention that it’s an incredibly detailed plot that was clearly planned a long time in advance.
-Take Tom Riddles Diary being a Horcrux… Horcruxes aren’t mentioned untill four books after the fact.
+Take Tom Riddles Diary being a Horcrux… Horcruxes aren’t mentioned until four books after the fact.
 And remember Dumbledore saying there are ways that Voldemort can come back without the philosophers stone at the end of the first book?
-Hmmm… yeah… Sirius Black gets a mention in there as well.
+Sirius Black gets a mention in there as well.

-The answer (or rather the question) is apparently blindingly obvious when you think about it and the only person who knows what it is is Stephen Fry (Who isn’t going to tell anyone apparently).
+The answer (or rather the question) is apparently blindingly obvious when you think about it and the only person who knows what it is is Stephen Fry (Who isn’t going to tell anyone, apparently).
 There have been all sorts of stupid theories over the years from the weight of the milky way (3 x 10 to the power of 42) to what is 6 x 9 in base 13… To stuff from Lewis Carroll… There is a theory that there is actually no question and it was just a number… Certainly the rest of the books, whilst brilliant, don’t have a lot of depth apart from the whole 42 thing so that makes sort of sense… Even the Dirk Gently books (also good) with their insanely complex plots don’t hold a torch to 42.

-I have seen one theory however that makes sense… it’s insanely obvious, mad and completely Douglas Adams… and it works in a few ways.
+I have seen one theory however that makes sense… It’s insanely obvious, mad and completely Douglas Adams… and it works in a few ways.
 Look again at 42.
 Let’s just break apart that number.
-We have: 40 + 2… or if we write it down FORTY and TWO.
+We have: 40 + 2… Or if we write it down FORTY and TWO.
 Ok.
 Now break it down further… FOR- TY-TWO… Making sense yet?
 Lets change the spelling… FOR TEA TWO… And if we muddle it around TWO FOR TEA… Or you could have FOR TEA?
-TWO… And that would mean the question could be: How many for Tea?
+TWO… And that would mean the question could be: How many for tea?
 (Answer: For Tea?
-Two! or 42 or even if Deep Thought had a bug TWO FOR TEA) And Tea is one thing permeates everything Douglas Adams wrote.
+Two! or 42 or even if Deep Thought had a bug ,TWO FOR TEA) And tea is one thing permeates everything Douglas Adams wrote.
 It’s mad… it’s insane… but it works…

-(ha ha… yeah right!)
+(Ha Ha… yeah right!)